SomebodyNew2/SCP-XXXX/Improvements/Recommendations for the final piece.md

 ### 6. **Use the Scarlet King’s “Children” as Indicators of Chain Strength**

-The insight about SCP-231, SCP-682, etc., being his children .
+The insight about SCP-231, SCP-682, etc, being his children.
 Use them as **“alarms”** that signal when the final chain is weakening.

 - Each child could exhibit **escalating instability** as the SCP becomes known.